calidan-x/summer-site/docs/intro.md

 ---

 # Introduction
-Summer aims to provide a high-quality, easy fast, micro-service/serviceless enterprise backend framework
+Summer aims to provide a high-quality, easy fast enterprise backend framework

 ## Main Features

 - **Pleasure of Programming**<br/>
   Summer cares about coding experience, always easy to learn and easy to do.

-- **Runtime TypeScript Validation**<br/>
+- **Strict Runtime TypeScript Validation**<br/>
-  TypeScript can be used for runtime request validation, and save a lot of duplicated code for request DTO.
+  TypeScript can be used for runtime request validation, this makes your backend more secure.

 - **Simply DTO Conversion**<br/>
   Backend programming always deals with lots of DTO conversion, Summer provides 2 easy and safe functions for conversion.